Why should HR use a data-driven approach?

 Diversity, equity, and inclusion

 It’s no secret that diverse teams work better.
 They’re a must-have—but they don’t build themselves.
-Here are three metrics to objectively measure a company’s diversity efforts, and to locate areas of improvement.
+Here are three metrics to objectively measure a company’s diversity efforts, and locate areas of improvement.

 1. Pay gap